Leptogenesis in a Left-Right Symmetric Model with double seesaw: Leptogenesis

 \section{Leptogenesis}

-The scenario of Leptogenesis to produce an asymmetry requires fulfillment of three Sakhrov conditions~\cite{Sakharov:1967dj} as the minimum necessary criteria.
-Thus, in this section, we present an implementation of Thermal Leptogenesis in the context of our framework by ensuring the sanctity of the required Sakharov criteria and also by producing the adequate lepton asymmetry required for meeting the observational evidence of BAU from the WMAP~\cite{WMAP:2010qai} data.
-In the most general sense, the lagrangian terms relevant for Leptogenesis in our framework are given by:
+The scenario of leptogenesis to produce an asymmetry requires fulfillment of three Sakharov conditions~\cite{Sakharov:1967dj} as the minimum necessary criteria.
+Thus, in this section, we present an implementation of thermal leptogenesis in the context of our framework by ensuring the sanctity of the required Sakharov criteria and also by producing the adequate lepton asymmetry required for meeting the observational evidence of BAU from the Planck~\cite{Planck:2018vyg} data.
+In the most general sense, the Lagrangian terms relevant for leptogenesis in our framework are given by:

 Here, the interaction between $\nu_L$ and $N_R$ present in the term with Dirac mass, $M_D$ is responsible for creating an asymmetric production of active neutrinos.
-The heavy right-handed neutrinos denoted by $N_R$ are unstable, and thus their early decay before electroweak symmetry breaking in the universe creates the asymmetry.
+The heavy right-handed neutrinos denoted by $N_R$ are unstable, and thus their early decay before electroweak symmetry breaking in the Universe creates the asymmetry.
 The complex nature of Yukawa coupling matrices $(Y_D)$ ensures that the decays are CP-violating.
-To achieve out-of-equlibrium conditions, the mass of $N_R$ is taken to be large so that the temperature of the universe at the time of their decay is less than their rest mass, and hence the probability of inverse interactions goes low, keeping the decays out-of thermal equilibrium.
-The construct of double see-saw ensures a lepton number and $B+L$ violating interaction, which via the sphelaron process, transfers the created asymmetry into the baryon sector.
-The second term on the right in Eq.~(\ref{eq:lg1}), is responsible for the decay of $S_L$ into $N_R$ and thus altering the abundance of $N_R$ throughout the cosmological timescale, indirectly affecting our leptogenesis.
+To achieve out-of-equlibrium conditions, the mass of $N_R$ is taken to be large so that the temperature of the Universe at the time of their decay is less than their rest mass, and hence the probability of inverse interactions decreases, keeping the decays out-of thermal equilibrium.
+The construct of double seesaw ensures a lepton number and $B+L$ violating interaction, which via the sphelaron process, transfers the created asymmetry into the baryon sector.
+The second term on the right in Eq.~(\ref{eq:lg1}), is responsible for the decay of $S_L$ into $N_R$ (as the sterile fermions $S_L$ are much heavier than $N_R$) and thus altering the abundance of $N_R$ throughout the cosmological timescale, indirectly affecting leptogenesis.
 Now, we discuss the generation of asymmetry in the decays of $N_R$ in more detail.
+For the purpose of this work, our primary emphasis lies in examining the correlation between CP asymmetry and the Dirac CP phase ($\delta$).
+Consequently, we shall presume the Majorana phases to be set at zero.
+However, to ensure comprehensiveness, we will briefly explore the impact of non-zero Majorana phases on the overall scenario whenever necessary.

-\subsection{CP asymmetry and Out-of-equilibrium dynamics}
+\subsection{CP asymmetry and out-of-equilibrium dynamics}